Businesses start to reopen, others still preparing to open doors

 But the big question is will customers even show up?

-Not many people are rushing to eat at some restaurants, but others like Two Brother’s BBQ are seeing so much business that they’re looking to hire addition staff.
+Not many people are rushing to eat at some restaurants, but others like Two Brother’s BBQ are seeing so much business that they’re looking to hire additional staff.

 For the owner of Everyday Beaut and Clifton Collective in College Hill, it’s been a bittersweet experience.